Acute cholecystitis is a sudden inflammation of the gallbladder that causes severe abdominal pain.

 Causes, incidence, and risk factors

 In 90% of cases, acute cholecystitis is caused by gallstones in the gallbladder.
-Severe illness and, rarely, tumors of the gallbladder may also cause cholecystitis.
+Other causes include severe illness and (rarely) tumors of the gallbladder.

-Acute cholecystitis causes bile to become trapped in the gallbladder.
+Acute cholecystitis occurs when bile becomes trapped in the gallbladder.
 The buildup of bile causes irritation and pressure in the gallbladder.
-This can lead to bacterial infection and perforation of the organ.
+This can lead to infection and a hole (perforation) in the organ.

-Gallstones occur more frequently in women than men.
+Gallstones occur more often in women than men.
 Gallstones become more common with age in both sexes.
-Native Americans have a higher rate of gallstones.
+Native Americans and Hispanics have a higher rate of gallstones than most other people.

-The main symptom is abdominal pain that is located on the upper right side or upper middle of the abdomen.
+The main symptom is pain in the upper right side or upper middle of the abdomen.
 The pain may:

 - Be sharp, cramping, or dull